okta/okta-oidc-js/packages/okta-react/README.md

 #### `authService.clearAuthState()`

 Resets the authentication status to pending and forgets any tokens `auth` is aware of.
 Does NOT perform a logout, does not trigger a login.
-Use `auth.logout()` or `auth.login()` for those results.
+Use `authService.logout()` or `authService.login()` for those results.

 ## Migrating between versions